karmaniverous/get-dotenv/README.md

 Implementation always runs a little behind documentation.
 These topics & improvements are coming soon:

-- Rationalize the package's JSDOC to improve the API documentation below.
 - An example of dotenv-based environment config.
 - Integrating `getdotenv` into your npm scripts.
 - Creating a `getdotenv`-based CLI.